excalibur145/remote-state-tf101/modules/readme.md

 # For VPC
-We need to specify CIDR block, nic-id and internet gateway id reference (from internet module), subnet availibility zone, and ec2 instance config and script
+We need to specify CIDR block, nic-id and internet gateway id reference (from internet module), subnet availibility zone, and ec2 instance config, key-name and user-script

 # For Internet
 We need to specify vpc id reference, subnet cidr, subnet availibility zone and security group id (from vpc module)